raw1z/amistad/README.markdown

 # amistad #

-Amistad adds friendships management into a rails 3.0 application. it supports ActiveRecord and Mongoid.
+Amistad adds friendships management into a rails 3.0 application. it supports ActiveRecord 3.0.x and Mongoid 2.0.x.

 ## Installation ##